mkyoungs/JFM-Jets/README.md

 # JFM-Jets
-A repository for the code for JFM paper.
+A repository for the code for JFM paper about mixed barotropic-baroclinic instability.